operator-framework/operator-lifecycle-manager/Documentation/install/install.md

     internalPort: 8080
 ```

-To configure a release of ALM for installation in a cluster:
+To configure a release of OLM for installation in a cluster:

 1. Create a `my-values.yaml` like the example above with the desired configuration or choose an existing one from this repository.
 The latest production values can be found in [deploy/tectonic-alm-operator/values.yaml](../../deploy/tectonic-alm-operator/values.yaml).
 1. Generate deployment files from the templates and the `my-values.yaml` using `package-release.sh`